Can (or should) I amend my old tax returns?

 It may be profitable to amend your old returns in order to enable certain optional ways of filing your return which can influence your tax liability or refunds for future years.
 This is sometimes true even when no cash refund can be obtained.

 Therefore, if it is not too late for you to amend your old returns, you should send them to us with your current records.
 In certain circumstances, large differences in your balance can result from changing them.

-In the cases we handled, the statute unit did, in fact approve refunds for overseas taxpayers when the return was filed on or before 6/15.
-Almost all of the cases where returns were filed by June 15 were eventually accepted on appeal.
-However, it is not completely clear that this will happen in all cases in the future, so it is generally recommended that returns be filed, when possible, by April 15.
+In the cases we handled, the statute unit did, in fact approve refunds for overseas taxpayers when the return was filed on or before 6/15 or the extended due date (10/15 or 12/15) if an extension was filed.
+Almost all of the cases where returns were filed by June 15 or by extended due date were eventually accepted on appeal.